 The Northern Lights dance across the skies in Arctic winter and the Midnight Sun warms the nights in the summer months.
 From the mountains of the mighty north to the white sandy beaches of the temperate south we have space for everyone.

-Lonely Planet has named Abisko and the Northern Lights the world's most illuminating experience as part of celbrating that 2015 is the UN Year of Light.
+Lonely Planet named Abisko and the Northern Lights 'the world's most illuminating experience' as part of celebrating the UN 'Year of Light' in 2015.